World Bank Group

 The World Bank Group is Australia's largest multilateral partner and is the world's largest development organisation.
-The World Bank Group consists of five organisations:
+The World Bank Group consists of five:

-- the International Bank for Reconstruction and Development (IBRD) lends to governments of middle-income and creditworthy low-income countries;
+- the International Bank for Reconstruction and Development (IBRD) lends to governments of middle-income and creditworthy low-income and most vulnerable countries;

 - the International Development Association (IDA) provides interest-free loans – called credits – and grants to governments of the world's poorest countries;